If you’re confused about who to speak to, you’re not alone.

 The Certified Financial Planner (CFP)

-CFP’s (certified financial planners) need to be registered with the governing body (link here).
-People with this designation might specialise in being a financial advisor, wealth manager or financial planner.
+CFPs (certified financial planners) need to be registered with the governing body (link here).
+People with this designation might specialise in being a financial advisors, wealth managers or financial planners.

-They specialise in the long term planning of holistic financial success of their clients.
-They understand all the elements involved in being financially sound and often times work out a plan for their clients.
+They specialise in the long term planning of the holistic financial success of their clients.
+They understand all the elements involved in being financially sound and oftentimes work out a plan for their clients.